lsst-dm/dmtn-234/index.rst

 This is not the default in Kubernetes; by default, applications running within the same Kubernetes cluster can access the ``Service`` or even ``Pod`` of another service directly without using the ingress.
 Correct use of the authentication service therefore requires blocking non-ingress access to other services via, for example, a Kubernetes ``NetworkPolicy``.

+TLS is required for all traffic between the user and the Science Platform.
+Communications internal to the Science Platform need not use TLS provided that they happen only within a restricted private network specific to that Science Platform deployment.

 Use cases
 ---------